solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 Rather than sending a transaction to the Feature Gate program, a node could instead signal the bit mask in their block header whenever they are the leader.

-This would introduce a change to the block header and remove this information from being publicly and transparently on-chain.
+This would introduce a change to the block header, which may prove to be a difficult change to integrate.

 ## Impact